What are HR processes?

 - Employee relations

 - Performance management

 Let’s take an in-depth look at performance management, for example, to understand what a process looks like.
 Performance management involves evaluating people’s productivity, efficiency, and work quality while also offering performance improvement options through coaching and training.
 As an HR process, performance management encompasses:

 To design an effective performance management process, HR must first ensure alignment between leadership and each department’s organizational strategy, a credible and transparent performance management system, and an appropriate framework for completing each step of the process.
 Only then can HR get started with the performance management process of planning, checking in with professionals, and reviewing their job performances.

 Why should HR leaders care about HR processes?

-HR processes serve as the arteries of an organization, carrying the lifeblood to every department to nurture company-wide health.
-Through a systematic approach, HR leaders can promote processes that flow efficiently and harmoniously, thereby boosting employee:
+HR processes serve as an organization’s arteries, carrying the lifeblood to every department and nurturing company-wide health.
+Systemic approaches can help HR leaders promote efficient processes, thereby boosting productivity, retention, and engagement in the workplace.

 Recommended For Further Reading